supertokens/supertokens-sql-plugin/CONTRIBUTING.md

   the getter on that to get the primary key.
 Even the internal `.equals` function should use this manual getter function.
 - As an example, see the `PasswordResetTokensPk.java` code.

+### Deprecated Methods

+Since we maintain a Custom Wrapper over Session and Query interfaces, we allow only certain implementations to be used.
+Thus, many methods are marked as deprecated so that we can get IDE level assistance to ensure users do not use the methods and find it failing at runtime.